History of Jackie Robinson in Timeline

 In 1984, Jackie Robinson was among the 25 charter members of UCLA's Athletics Hall of Fame.

-In 1990, City Island Ballpark in Daytona Beach, Florida was renamed Jackie Robinson Ballpark.
+In 1990, City Island Ballpark in Daytona Beach, Florida was renamed Jackie Robinson Ballpark and a statue of Robinson with two children was erected in front of it.

-1990: Rachel Robinson Serves on Board of Freedom National Bank until it closed
+1990: Rachel Robinson Serves on Freedom National Bank Board Until Closure

-Until it closed in 1990, Rachel Robinson served on the board of the Freedom National Bank.
+In 1990, Jackie Robinson's wife Rachel Robinson served on the board of the Freedom National Bank until its closure.

 On April 15, 1997, Jackie Robinson's jersey number, 42, was retired throughout Major League Baseball, the first time any jersey number had been retired throughout one of the four major American sports leagues.